AlexsLemonade/refinebio-examples/CONTRIBUTING.md

 See the [Docker](#docker-for-refinebio-examples) and the next section about automatic rendering for more on how these steps are conducted.

-### Automatic rendering using GitHub actions
+#### Automatic rendering

 This repository uses [snakemake](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) to render all notebooks.
-All notebooks are automatically re-rendered by GitHub actions upon merges to master.
+All notebooks are automatically re-rendered by GitHub actions upon merges to `master` or `staging`.
-The newly rendered html files are all pushed to the `gh-pages` branch which will publish the material to https://alexslemonade.github.io/refinebio-examples/.
+The newly rendered html files are all pushed to the `gh-pages` branch (if merging to `master`) and `gh-pages-stages` branch (if merging to `staging`).

+The `gh-pages` branch is where material is publshed to https://alexslemonade.github.io/refinebio-examples/.
+The `gh-pages-stages` staging branch can be viewed using html preview at `http://htmlpreview.github.io/?https://github.com/AlexsLemonade/refinebio-examples/gh-pages-stages/01-getting-started/getting-started.html`

 If this automatic rendering fails, you will see a failed check at at the bottom of your PR on GitHub (and probably an email).
 You can see the details of this error on  by going to `Actions` and clicking the workflow of PR you are working on that also says `Build Docker` underneath.
 Click on `build` on the left bar and click on the step that has failed to see the error message.
 Hopefully the error message helps you track down the problem, but you can also contact this repo's maintainers for support.

-### About the render-notebooks.R script
+#### About the render-notebooks.R script

 The `render-notebooks.R` script adds a `bibliography:` specification in the `.Rmd` header so all citations are automatically rendered.
+It also adds other components like CSS styling, a footer, and Google Analytics (these items are all hard-coded into the script).

 **Options:**
 - `--rmd`: provided by snakemake, the input `.Rmd` file to render.